DreamCasterX/AutoFileSync/README.md

-## This tool is used to sync files between two Ubuntu Linux systems
+## This tool is used to sync files between two Linux systems
 ### Before using the tool, make sure SSH is installed
 ```sh
 sudo apt install ssh